-Medicine, Media, and Militarisms
+Blood Cultures: Medicine, Media, and Militarisms

-Combining science studies, popular culture, and anti-racist feminist and queer politics, Blood Cultures examines how blood saturated the 20th-century US cultural imaginary, slipped into laws and policies, flowed across screens, and seeped into our most intimate encounters.
+Combining science studies, popular culture, and anti-racist feminist and queer politics, Blood Cultures examines how blood saturated the twentieth-century US cultural imaginary, slipped into laws and policies, flowed across screens, and seeped into our most intimate encounters.

-The book engages a diverse archive including blood quantum rules, asylum law, transnational feminist blood art, epidemiological maps of disease, global AIDS policies, Cold War vampire films, blood testing and sterilization practices, and activist blood drive campaigns.
+The book assembles and engages a diverse archive including blood quantum rules, immigration and asylum law, transnational feminist blood art, epidemiological maps of disease, global health AIDS policies, Cold War vampire films, blood testing and sterilization practices, and activist blood drive campaigns.